legend-exp/remage/docs/rmg-commands.md

 Commands for controlling output from hits in germanium detectors.

+**Sub-directories:**

+* `/RMG/Output/Germanium/Cluster/` – Commands for controlling clustering of hits in germanium detectors.

 **Commands:**

 * `EdepCutLow` – Set a lower energy cut that has to be met for this event to be stored.